lmantziou/grabyoApp/README.md

 # Description of the strategy
 ## Main Objectives

-The main scope of this challenge it to provide a solution to implemente a twitter velovcity graph for the studio video editor of grabyo platform.
+The main scope of this challenge it to provide a solution to implement a twitter velocity graph for the studio video editor of grabyo platform.
 The graph should record the number of tweets per given time (10,20...60 seconds) for a given hashtag.
 The graph should update the data real-time.

 ## Analysis of strategy